mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 The first scenario is represented in a chart below.

+CHART

 The second scenario is represented by 4 charts one for each game element showing the duration spent by a diversity of participants.

+CHART

-The rough coding involved by breaking up video timescales into 5 minute sections lessens the ability
+The rough coding involved by breaking up video timescales into 5 minute sections lessens the ability to make exact claims however for this study it opens up lines of initial questioning which can be explored in future studies or triangulated with other data in this study.

 <!--
 This isn't relevant if I choose not to address MakeCode in the dissertation.